google/nodejs-container-image-builder/README.md

 ### registry client API

-as you get more creative you'll find you have to combine work done in the image builder with lower level api calls. like adding a new blob directly to the target registry before you call addLayer.
+As you get more creative you'll find you have to combine work done in the image builder with lower level api calls. like adding a new blob directly to the target registry before you call addLayer.